ellipsis-drive/arcgisjs-package/README.md

 | maxZoom     | maxZoomlevel of the layer.
 Default 21.     |
 | token       | token of the user                          |

-_note_ The visualizations are currently not working as this is a wrapper around a WMS service.
-This'll possibly still be added.

 #### EllipsisVectorLayer methods and fields